 Who must file an I-864 affidavit of support?

 Generally, all family-based immigration applicants must file an I-864 affidavit of support.
 This includes the following individuals and all the spouses, parents and unmarried children who are under the age of 21 of U.S. citizens.

-- An unmarried, adult son or daughter of a U.S. citizen is the first preference.
-This preference includes those who are 21 years old or older.
+- An unmarried and 21 years old or older son or daughter of a U.S. citizen is the first preference.
+And their unmarried children under 21 years old.

-- The second preference includes spouses of permanent residents and those sons and daughters of permanent residents.
-The sons and daughters are not restricted to an age limit but must be unmarried.
+- The second preference includes spouses of permanent residents and those unmarried sons and daughters of permanent residents, and unmarried children under 21 years old of those sons and daughters.

 - The third preference includes daughters and sons of married U.S. citizens.
-It also includes the spouses and unmarried children who are minors.
+It also includes their spouses and unmarried children who are under 21 years old.

-- The fourth preference includes the brothers and sisters of a United States citizen and their spouses or minor children.
+- The fourth preference includes the brothers and sisters of a U.S. citizen and their spouses or unmarried children under 21 years old.

 Some employment-based immigration applicants are also required to submit an I-864 in cases only when a U.S. citizen or lawful permanent resident relative filed the immigrant petition or such relative has five percent or more ownership interest in the entity that filed the immigrant petition.

-At DYgreencard, we may help you handle many types of applications, like I-485 adjustment of status to apply for green card, I-130 immigrant petition for spouse (no matter you are a U.S. citizen or green card holder), parent, child, or sibling, and more.
+At DYgreencard.com, we may help you handle many types of applications, like I-485 adjustment of status to apply for green card, I-130 immigrant petition for spouse (no matter you are a U.S. citizen or green card holder), parent, child, or sibling, and more.
 All you need to do is just answer a few simple questions online and upload supporting documents to our platform.
 Then we take care of the rest.
-The entire application package will be carefully reviewed by a professional immigration attorney to ensure its final approval by USCIS.
-Learn more about what we can do for you.

 Some individuals are not required to submit an I-864